 North Ockendon area

 Residents in North and South Ockendon have been in touch with us to voice concerns over food crops in the fields near them being destroyed because of the return of LTC investigative works in the area.
 Signs of yellow killed off crops in what was all lush green crops prior to HE and their contractors arrival.
+First photo taken on 9th May, second one taken 30th May 2021.

 This seems to be another case of bad planning and communications from Highways England.
 Residents had been given the impression after discussions with HE/LTC last year, when they were previously in the same area carrying out investigative works, that HE and their contractors would not be returning for further investigative works.